Suitable for UK Key Stage 2, 3, 4 & 5 - USA 2nd to 12th Grade (Age 7 - adult)

 In the top left hand corner of each screen is a Full Screen button.
 Clicking this sets the program to full screen.
 Click on this button again to return to windowed mode.

-When you complete the jigsaw a Certificate scroll button will appear.
+When you complete all the levels in a period game, a Certificate scroll button will appear.
 Clicking it will take you to the Certificate screen where you can print out a certificate and/or save it for printing out at a later time.
 Also, in the top menu under Options you can move to the Certificate screen at any time, showing your progress so far.
 To save a certificate click on the Save button and enter a name for it in the dialogue window that appears.
 To open an old certificate click the Open button and choose your file from the browser window that appears.
 To play the Jigsaw, click the New button in the bottom left of the screen.

 One extra tip you might find useful is that a number of my programs have a certificate print out facility and this is of course popular with children.
 You can get a free program to make those certificates into a pdf file instead of printing them out and using a lot of paper and ink or indeed if you don't have a printer.
 You can find the free pdf program at www.dopdf.com and during the installation it asks if you want to set it as your default printer.
 It is not my program and I don't have anything to do with the company that makes it but I use it myself to save on paper.